oVirt/ovirt-site/source/develop/release-management/process/making-a-release.md

 Package maintainers must have a [CentOS Account](https://accounts.centos.org/) or a [Fedora Account](https://accounts.fedoraproject.org/), which were unified in the middle of 2021 to use the same account system.

-In order to build for oVirt you need to be added to the CBS you need to join the [CentOS Virtualization SIG](https://wiki.centos.org/SpecialInterestGroup/Virtualization).
+In order to build for oVirt you need to be added to the CBS for which you need to join the [CentOS Virtualization SIG](https://wiki.centos.org/SpecialInterestGroup/Virtualization).
-You can do that by attending a [Virt SIG IRC meeting](https://www.centos.org/community/calendar/#virtualization-sig) or asking on the [CentOS Virt mailing list](https://lists.centos.org/mailman/listinfo/centos-virt)
+You can do that by attending a [Virt SIG IRC meeting](https://www.centos.org/community/calendar/#virtualization-sig) or asking on the [CentOS Virt mailing list](https://lists.centos.org/mailman/listinfo/centos-virt).

-> Please note that if you want to ship oVirt packages in other distributions you'll need to get permissions there.
+> Please note that if you want to ship oVirt packages in other distributions, you'll need to get permissions there.
-> For example, if you want to ship for Fedora, you need to be package owner on [Fedora Build System](https://koji.fedoraproject.org/koji/).
+> For example, if you want to ship for Fedora, you need to be a package owner on the [Fedora Build System](https://koji.fedoraproject.org/koji/).
 >
 > At the time of writing, the oVirt project is focusing only on [CentOS Stream](https://www.centos.org/centos-stream/).